VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Experiments

-\textbf{Decoupled vs.\ merged controls.} We further compare our decoupled design with a variant that merges background and 3D Gaussian trajectory maps into a single control stream (\emph{Ours (BG \& FG Merged)} in Table~\ref{tab:ablation}).
-Although this variant still benefits from the explicit 4D state, it consistently underperforms the full model on VBench, with a particularly noticeable drop in object-motion accuracy (ObjMC increases from 2.51 to 3.73).
-As shown in Fig.~\ref{fig:ablation_merged}, the merged control leads to a clear degradation in motion control for moving people.
+\textbf{Decoupled vs.\ merged controls.} We further compare our decoupled design with a variant that merges the background and 3D Gaussian trajectory maps into a single control stream (\emph{Ours (BG \& FG Merged)} in Table~\ref{tab:ablation}).
+Although this variant still benefits from the explicit 4D geometric scene state, it consistently underperforms the full model, with a particularly noticeable drop in object-motion accuracy.
+As shown in Fig.~\ref{fig:ablation_merged}, merging the controls leads to clear degradation in object motion control.
 In contrast, keeping decoupled design preserves static geometry while producing more precise and stable object motion, which is crucial for accurate and geometry-consistent control.